nibhapr/unv-uae.com/README.md

 # 🌍 UNV-UAE Django Project

-This is a Django-based web application using **Python 3.10.4** and **SQLite3** as the default database engine.
+This is a Django-based web application using **Bootstrap** **Python 3.10.4** and **SQLite3** as the default database engine.
 Redis is optionally supported for caching or background task handling.
 The project runs locally and is also deployed at [https://unv-uae.com](https://unv-uae.com).

 ---